What is Ultimate?

 Q: How can I start playing?

-A: There is pickup in Syracuse on Thursdays and spring, summer, fall, and winter leagues throughout the year.
-Join the pickup list-serve to hear about opportunities to play.
+A: There is often pickup in Syracuse on Thursdays and spring, summer, fall, and winter leagues throughout the year.
+Join the Google Group to hear about opportunities to play.

 Q: Where can I ﬁnd more info to improve my playing skills?